 Development: Arrested

 Much has been made of Marvel Studios recent foray into sitcom territory with their terrific WandaVision show on Disney+.
-Munch, though, colonised this genre years ago.
+Munch, though, colonized this genre years ago.
 The JMCU contains the disgraced Bluth family from the cult sitcom Arrested Development (2003-19).
 Munch appeared in a 2006 episode, targeting hapless Bluth in-law Tobias Fünke in a scrapbooking-themed sting operation.
 As Ron Howard’s in-show narrator explained: ‘The scrapbooking sting had helped the D.A. gather evidence against people as diverse as Ken Lay, Oliver North, but ironically not Martha Stewart’.

 After Munch left Law and Order: SVU, that show crossed over on numerous occasions with Dick Wolf’s newer TV franchise, his Chicago emergency services extended universe.
 This includes Chicago Fire, Chicago PD, Chicago Justice, Chicago Med and, presumably, Chicago Town Pizza.
 The Chicago franchise has, in turn, crossed over with Dick Wolf’s more recent FBI and FBI: Most Wanted shows.